Indio, California: Education

-College of the Desert, commonly referred to by its initials (C.O.D), is the Coachella Valley's community college.
+The College of the Desert is a two-year community college serving the Coachella Valley since 1958.
 C.O.D opened a campus facility in 2002 in the Riverside County Employment Developmental Center located on Monroe Street.
-And their Indio campus on Oasis street.
-They expanded their classes to an "East Valley" educational center in Mecca.
+Several years later, the college's Indio Campus opened along Oasis Street in downtown Indio.
+C.O.D has increased its presence in the Eastern Coachella Valley by greatly expanding the Indio Campus in the 2020s, and adding an additional satellite campus in the agricultural belt of the area in Mecca.

 Riverside County has a Regional Occupational Program facility in Indio that provides vocational educational courses in the Coachella Valley's job market.

 The California Desert Trial Academy College of Law was approved by the California State Bar as an unaccredited fixed facility law school in Indio and is currently holding classes in the County Law Library in Indio.
 Meanwhile, plans are moving forward on the school constructing its own campus buildings in downtown Indio.